 Hi there!
 I'm Daichi of Tabiwa Life, and my wife and I are currently on our vanlife travels around Europe for three months.
-This is the third part of the European vanlife series in VANLIFE JAPAN.
+This is the fourth part of the European vanlife series in VANLIFE JAPAN.
 Click here (The Departure / The Rental) to see the earlier volumes!

 This is the beginning of our vanlife in Europe.
 We’re very excited to see the sceneries in Europe although quite worried about the manual van and the driver's seat on the left.

 Anyway, I wonder where our journey will take us.
 Let's get ready for the new van and plunge into the European vanlife together!

 If you're driving for the first time in Europe, you'll need to get an international driving permit (IDP) at the nearest licensing center if you already have a Japanese driver's license.
 It's just a bunch of paperwork without having to take any special driving tests so it's pretty easy to get.